-Not everyone understands the attraction of the World of Concrete.
+Not everyone understands the attraction of the World of Concretedswedbyyvzwsuaycvvzybbuc.
 Why would 50,000 people trek to Las Vegas for several days?
 And why would anyone, producers and contractors alike, attend the WOC more than once?
 After all, how much really changes from one year to the next?

 Those were some of the thoughts I mulled over on our way home from this year’s WOC.
 And as I reflected on our experience this time around, I was reminded of the phrase, “You never step in the same river twice.”